 The consolidated financial statements have been prepared in accordance with Generally Accepted Accounting Principles, in the United States of America or US GAAP, and the applicable rules and regulations of the Securities and Exchange Commission, or SEC, and include the accounts of QuickLogic and its wholly-owned subsidiaries.
-See Exhibit 21 for the listing of wholly-owned subsidiaries.
 All intercompany accounts and transactions have been eliminated.